Alex Mao Youth Photo Award 2025

 Alex Mao Youth Award 2021

 Congratulations to Francis Cai, winner of the 3rd Alex Mao Youth award, an award for emerging photographers under the age of 25.
-He wins a $1200 cash prize.
+He wins a $1200 cash grant.
 Francis’s image is called Moving Out.
 He says: I remember that not long ago, I was living with my cousin Untaka in Mount Roskill, he was always busy preparing me a delicious dinner.
 The day we cleaned up the house together and departed for our own future is still in sight.

 Moving Out was chosen by judge Sanji Karu from over 200 entries as the winning image.
 Sanji, who is a photographer and Director of Skar Image Lab, a Fine Art Print Studio, said: I would love to print this and have it on my wall.
 It has good composition and the light is beautiful.
 The negative space is well balanced with the object in focus.
 It is a minimalist image but it speaks volumes of the change we have gone through in recent times, leaving one path behind and moving forward along another.